Preetham1707/IAC-PostgreSQL/readme.md

 global.tfVars

-This terraform vars file contains all the data related to the variables which could  be used in creation of a PostgreSQL.
+This terraform vars file contains all the data related to the variables which could  be used in creation of a PostgreSQL database along with Schema , groups , and roles.